-Posted by Jeannie Garcia in Celebrities, Las Vegas Casinos, Las Vegas Entertainment, Planet Hollywood.
+Posted by Jeannie Garcia in Celebrities, Las Vegas Casinos, Las Vegas Shows, Planet Hollywood.
 1 Comment on Music Video Director Shane Drake and Rap Star Flo Rida Hit the Planet Hollywood Scene, Old Vegas Style.

 It was awesome watching MTV as a kid.

 One thing that excited me more than Barbies, after school TV specials and Ghost Toast (toasted buttered bread sprinkled with sugar!) were music videos.
 I rocked out to Billy Idol’s “Mony Mony” and mimicked MJ’s slick dance moves from “Bad” and Janet’s “Rhythm Nation.”
 Music videos brought a cool, new energy to songs and still do today – I get that same excitement when I see new ones.

 Imagine having that job to not only create these magical pieces, but work directly with the artists themselves.
 Music video director Shane Drake does just that.
 Drake directed more than 50 music videos and worked with a slew of musicians.
 Artists include Panic!
 At the Disco, The Almost, Gym Class Heroes, Timbaland, Keri Hilson, Paramore, Avril Lavigne, Tim McGraw and Kelly Clarkson, among others.
 Drake also received numerous MTV Video Music Award nominations and directed short feature films and commercials.